cloudmesh-community/book/chapters/preface/notation.md

 ---

-:bulb: *Notes are indicated with a bulb and are wriiten in itallic and suroundd by bars*
+:bulb: *Notes are indicated with a bulb and are written in itallic and surrounded by bars*

 ---